AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 ### Prepare before the session

 Join the Live Hub room ahead of the scheduled start time using the session URL to set it up before Learners join.
+View [Join the session](./join-live-hub-session-as-an-instructor.md) for more information.

 From the room, you can:

 * Configure learner permissions, such as enabling screen sharing and whiteboard access.